mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   hashes.
 The staged boundary has no named bailout; its parse-state ICs are monomorphic.
 This is generic local recovery proof only, not Value CSS recovery, a live-consumer receipt or full-subject admission.
+- S8 single-process 96-leaf recursive authored-span points:
+  generic cached recursion 1.270× success, 1.212× internal and 1.331×
+  consumer result; balanced-discard fusion 8.400×, 8.842× and 8.561×.
+  Both are binding RED, so no multiprocess bootstrap or advancement follows.
+- S8 single-process 753-leaf balanced-discard points are 57.819× success,
+  61.403× internal, 61.507× result, 3479.009× failure and 44.857×
+  diagnostic failure.
+This large signal keeps the incompatible family alive for consumer adjudication but cannot waive the 96-leaf RED scale.
+- S8 CPU and mixed diagnostics-off/on GC/deopt evidence is banked.
+The mixed
+  trace records candidate `parseState` and `mergeLabels` deoptimizations and is not a clean hot-only seal.
 - Corrected 753-name sequence: one process at 78.839×; not a confidence bound and not admission.
 - Corrected 96-name recovery: one process at 9.365× matched-boundary and